If you like the work I do on this blog, please consider supporting it via my Patreon or a Ko-fi tip.

 Best in Show

-Some contests award a Best in Show prize to a single piece or the top three pieces.
-For some, this might be a judged award.
-The judges usually consider all of the pieces awarded first place in their category and then select the Best in Show winner(s) from these.
-In other contests, this might be a popular vote.
 The Best in Show at the Reaper MSP Open is a modified popular vote contest.
 Everyone who has entered a piece in the MSP Open can vote for their favourite to win Best in Show.
-Three total prizes are awarded – overall Best in Show, runner up Reaper, and runner up non-Reaper.
+Three total prizes are awarded – overall Best in Show, runner up Reaper-made piece, and runner up non-Reaper manufactured piece.

 Popular Vote